Carsten Hauch: Biography

 In 1842 he collected his shorter Poems.
 In 1846 he was appointed professor of Scandinavian languages in Kiel, but returned to Copenhagen when war broke out in 1848.
 About this time his dramatic talent was at its height, and he produced one admirable tragedy after another; among these may be mentioned Svend Grathe (1841); The Sisters at Kinnekullen (1849); Marshal Sag (1850); Honour Lost and Won (1851) and Tycho Brahe's Youth (1852).
 From 1858 to 1860 Hauch was director of the Danish National Theatre; he produced three more tragedies: The King's Favourite (1859); Henry of Navarre (1863); and Julian the Apostate (1866).
-In 1861 he published another collection of Lyrical Poems and Romances and ~fl 1862 the historical epic of Valdemar Seir, volumes which contain his best work.
+In 1861 he published another collection of Lyrical Poems and Romances and in 1862 the historical epic of Valdemar Seir.

 From 1851, when he succeeded Oehlenschläger, to his death, he held the honorary post of professor of aesthetics at the university of Copenhagen.
 He died in Rome in 1872, and was buried at the Cimitero acattolico.

-Hauch was one of the most prolific of the Danish poets, though his writings are unequal in value.
+Hauch was one of the most prolific of the Danish poets.
 His lyrics and romances in verse are always line in form and often strongly imaginative.
 In all his writings, but especially in his tragedies, he displays a strong bias in favor of what is mystical and supernatural.
 Of his dramas Marshal Stig is perhaps the best, and of his novels the patriotic tale of Vilhelm Zabern is admired the most.

-Hauch's novels were collected (1873–1874) and his dramatic works (3 vols., 2nd ed., 1852–1859).
+Hauch's novels were collected (1873–1874) and his dramatic works (3 volumes, 2nd edition, 1852–1859).